richielionell/richielionell.github.io/_posts/2013-09-06-using-viralheats-sentiment-analysis-API-through-excel-2013.md

     https://viralheat.com/api/sentiment/review.xml?text=happy&api_key=yourapikey

-`review.xml` says that the output would be returned in the xml format, `text=` holds the text for which we require the sentiment analysis & `api_key` holds your viralheat api key.
+`review.xml` says that the output would be returned in the xml format, `text=` holds the text for which we require the sentiment analysis and `api_key` holds your viralheat api key.

 Now let's open an excel 2013 workbook and in cell B5 type the following formula;